tommilligan/mdbook-admonish/README.md

 - Major versions: Contain breaking changes to the user facing markdown API, or the public API of the crate itself.
 - Minor versions: Feature release.
 May contain changes to generated CSS/HTML requiring `mdbook-admonish install` to be rerun.
   - **Note:** updating acrosss minor versions without running `mdbook-admonish install` to reinstall assets may break your build.
-    If you want to update minor versions without breakage, you should always run `mdbook-admonish install` in your CI pipeline.
 - Patch versions: Bug fixes only.

 ## Development